bio-raum/FooDMe2/docs/usage.md

 A list of pre-configured primer sets is also available from the pipeline directly, see [--list_primers](#--list_primers--default--false).

+#### `--primers_fa` [default = null]

+If you do not wish to use a pre-configured primer set, you can alternatively provide primer sequences in FASTA format.
+This option requires `--db` or `--blast_db` to choose the appropriate database to compare your data against.

 ### Database

 Databases for taxonomic assignment can be specified in one of two ways - from the pre-installed references or as a user-supplied option.